holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_intro_to_programming/00_intro/lesson_plan.md

 - Grok
     - Useful for learning syntax
     - Have everyone log in
-    - Read through the grok intro together
+    - Read through the Grok intro together
     - What is it asking?
+- First mark/submit problem in Grok
     - Do first one together
+        - Submit
+        - Mark
+    - Show how finicky it can be with spacing
-- Grok Partners
+- Getting help in Grok
     - Ask partner first
     - Look in documentation
     - Raise hand